Ingrid Bouwer Utne, Ph.D.

 SINTEF Digital

-Dr. Christoph Thieme is a researcher at SINTEF Digital in Trondheim, Norway, where he applies his knowledge to different research projects related to safety and security of socio-technical systems.
+Dr. Christoph Thieme is a researcher at SINTEF Digital in Trondheim, Norway, where he works on different research projects related to safety and security of socio-technical systems.
 He obtained his PhD in Marine Technology from NTNU, with specialization in safety, reliability, and risk assessment for autonomous systems.
 He has experience with risk assessment of autonomous systems with a focus on software safety and human-machine interaction.
-Additionally, he is a visiting professor at the University of Toulon lecturing on Risk and Reliability engineering and potential application of AI methods, building on his research and the insights gained at the IWASS workshops within safety, reliability, and security for autonomous systems.

 christoph.thieme@sintef.no